 This series was taken while on a small boat in the Inside Passage between Juno and Sitka, Alaska.
 It captures the interaction between water and sky and the inherent abstraction and design that we create as interloper.
 It reveals the character of nature and the dynamic relationship between our environment and ourselves.

 As I explore the world I am compelled to look through and into spaces which reveal hidden worlds to me.
+Here is just a sampling, a few examples.

 DESIGN IN THE EVERYDAY